Vital Records Online

 Authorization

-Who is Authorized to Order a Kansas Birth Certificate?
+Who Can Order a Kansas Birth Certificate

 The person on record can apply for an official copy of their birth certificate.
 They must confirm their identity during the application process.
 To request birth records on someone else’s behalf, verify your eligibility to ensure authorization.
 Only third parties authorized by the KDHE-OVS, shown in the table below, can legally request a copy of the individual’s birth certificate.